oddstream/lsol/README.md

 First, there was a Javascript version that used SVG graphics and ran in web browsers.
 Game variants were configured using static lookup tables, which I thought was a good idea at the time.

 Second, there was a version in Lua, using the retained-mode Solar2d game engine, that made it to the Google Play store.
 Game variants were configured using static lookup tables, which I still thought was a good idea.
+Card movement was glitchy on slower hardware.

 Third, there was a version in Go, using the immediate-mode Ebiten game engine, with help from gg/fogleman.
 The design was internally a mess, and the cards didn't scale, so this was abandoned.
 Game variants were configured using static lookup tables, which was starting to become a source of clumsiness and code smells.